-• The cost for two uniforms and one lab coat complete with the Millikin University logo on them is approximately \$180 for female and \$190 for male.
+• The cost for one uniform and one lab coat complete with the Millikin University logo on them is approximately \$105 for female and \$110 for male.

-To complete your nursing uniform, you will need to supply your own watch with a second hand as well as socks/hose and shoes in accordance with the policies and procedures outlined in the School of Nursing Student Handbooks.
+• To complete your nursing uniform, you will need to supply your own watch with a second hand as well as socks/hose and shoes in accordance with the policies and procedures outlined in the School of Nursing Student Handbooks.